 Simply stated, learning to fly by reference to instruments will make you a better pilot.
-Although the Robinson helicopter is not certified to fly in instrument meteorological conditions (IMC), the skills you learn during your training can be applied to everyday flying and to the helicopters you will fly later in your career.
+The skills you learn during your training can be applied to everyday flying and to the airplanes you will fly later in your career.

-To enroll in the instrument rating course, you must possess either a private or commercial helicopter pilot certificate, meet the SFAR 73 requirements, and be endorsed to act as pilot in command of the Robinson R22.
-40 hours of dual instruction are required for the initial instrument rating.
+To enroll in the instrument rating course, you must possess either a private or commercial airplane pilot certificate and complete 40 hours of dual instruction to meet the requirements for the initial instrument rating.

-If you have an airplane instrument rating, the add-on helicopter instrument rating requires a minimum of 15 hours of dual instruction.
+If you have a helicopter instrument rating, the add-on airplane instrument rating requires a minimum of 15 hours of dual instruction.